How Many Valence Electrons Does Hydrogen Have

 - Reduction in Fossil Fuels: Hydrogen can replace fossil fuels in many applications.

-Hydrogen can also be used to store energy.
+Hydrogen can also play a role in energy storage.
 Renewable energy sources like wind and solar are intermittent.
 Hydrogen can store excess energy generated during peak production times.
 This stored hydrogen can then be used when energy demand is high.

 In conclusion, the future of hydrogen research is bright.
 With continued advancements in technology and a focus on environmental benefits, hydrogen has the potential to revolutionize our energy systems.
 Google maps